 An offer of conditional admission is not a guarantee of full admission.
 Also note that ELS will issue your initial I-20.
 Once you are fully admitted to ETSU, we can issue you a transfer-in I-20.

-In order for us to issue a Form I-20, which you will use to apply for the F-1 visa and gain admission to the United States, we will need to have original and current (no more than 3 months old) financial documentation verifying that you (or a sponsor willing to support you have sufficient funds available to support your studies.
-At this time (2018-2019 academic year), international undergraduate students are required to show a minimum of $47,388USD, graduate students $45,496USD for graduate students.
+In order for us to issue a Form I-20, which you will use to apply for the F-1 visa and gain admission to the United States, we will need to have original and current (no more than 3 months old) financial documentation verifying that you (or a sponsor willing to support you) have sufficient funds available to support your studies.
+At this time, international undergraduate students are required to show a minimum of $48,808 and graduate students to show a minimum of $46,860.
 Please see the Fee Estimate and Bursar's Office Graduate Fees for more information.

 For your information, even if you did receive financial assistance from ETSU (merit, tuition,creative arts, and athletic scholarships, and graduate assistantships) you would still have to provide original financial documentation as no scholarship covers all of the personal expenses and miscellaneous fees.
 As to how much the statement should show all depends on the value of the scholarship you have.
 Please see International Student Scholarships for more information about financial assistance.